 ODOR – Amniotic fluid is typically odorless, or has a light, sweet smell.
 If an infection is present, a foul smelling odor will be noticed.

 AMOUNT – When a woman experiences her water breaking, sometimes it’s a small trickle, or a slow leak, and other times it’s a big gush.
 Because of that, some women may need to wear a pad during labor, or even an adult diaper, depending on how much fluid is leaking.
+(It’s good to have these on hand because you can even use them after birth as a postpartum diaper!)

 TIME – What time did water breaking begin?